danielcodes/SDL/README.md

 # SDL

-Programming assignments for my Software Design Lab class

-Numero Uno
+###One
 -Print your name?

-Numero Dos
+###Two
--First 10 Fibonacci numbers, simple if else control flow, and a while loop
+First 10 Fibonacci numbers, simple if else control flow, and a while loop

-Numero Tres
+###Three
--Some bit manipulation
+Some bit manipulation

-Numero Cuatro
+###Four
--Creating a virtual environment, dealing with class interaction mostly
+Creating a virtual environment, dealing with class interaction mostly

+###Final
+Create a simple Information Management System with a GUI and some functionality